MARC GRÜN

 Expedition:

-30 days of acclimatization, setting up of the high camp chain and summit ascent
+15 days acclimatization, setting up the high camp chain and crossing the summit

 Team:

-approx. 30 persons: local mountain guides/sherpas, yak guides, kitchen team with cook, 5 mountaineers
+approx. 18 people: local mountain guide, multi-driver, kitchen team with cook, other mountaineers

 Risks: